efmkoene/efmkoene.github.io/portfolio.md

 while the FD-consistent point-source that I worked on results in
 ![mysource](/assets/img/images35o.gif)

 The response computed with the FD-consistent point-source is correct, while the standard source is not.
-For example, this is shown with
+For example, this is shown with the following figure, showing that our proposed method computes an accurate response with respect to an analytical solution, while the standard alternative does not.
 ![mysource](/assets/img/FD-cons-source.png)